jibbius/wp-launchable/README.md

 # WP Launchable
-**This code is incomplete.
-It doesn't do anything useful at this stage** A framework for performing **LaunchChecks** and **Quickfixes** upon your WordPress environment.
+**WARNING: This code is incomplete.
+It doesn't do anything useful at this stage!**

+A framework for performing **LaunchChecks** and **Quickfixes** upon your WordPress environment.

 Useful for: